thejunghare/next-gen-explorer/README.md

 # Next gen explorer

 ## Overview

-A modern file manager built with Rust, React, and Go.
+A modern file manager built with Rust & Vite.
 It aims to exceed speed for traditioanl explorer while providing a much-improved appearance and additional features.

 ## Features

 - **Performance:** Fast and efficient file operations
 - **UI/UX:** Modern and intuitive interface
 - **Tabbed Browsing:** Manage multiple directories in tabs